-Submitted by Bikash Gupta, on behalf of Social Entrepreneurship and Economic Development (SEED)
+Submitted by Zaw Lin Htet, on behalf of Social Entrepreneurship and Economic Development (SEED)

 Free speech is one of the core values of a democratic society.
 Across history (even in many countries today), the freedom of speech threatens and dismantles existing totalitarian regimes as it enables ideas of justice and equality to spread and helps abolish unfair institutions.
 Recently across college campuses, student groups clashed violently over the issue of free speech and the appearance of controversial guest speakers.
 Student groups would protest and counter-protest by sitting-in or interruption.
 One side argues that guest speakers who promote racist, prejudiced and segregationist ideas should be banned because they instigate violence and harm towards minority groups.
 They argue that allowing hateful speech normalizes microaggressions and discrimination.
 On the other hand, free speech defenders believe that we should not ban ideas even if they are dangerous or contrary to one’s own belief because freedom of speech is a right.
 The free speech debate is a very complicated topic, which many argue with very different reasonings.
 However, to generate a general overview of SUA students’ viewpoints on the debate, the new club Social Entrepreneurship and Economic Development (SEED) distributed a survey questionnaire and received responses from about an eighth of the student body.